violapterinblog/violapterinblog.github.io/_posts/2020-07-19-github-page-logbook-1.md

 Besides, with Mathjax's `\unicode` extension, it might be possible to display Japanese Hiragana and Kanji.
 *Qianziwen* (千字文), it suddenly occured to me, was a good choice, since a variety of things from gambling tickets to military division had been numbered with it.

-Aug 3:
+*Aug 3*:
 Confirmed that `\unicode` could display Hiragana and Kanji.
 If I was not mistaken, the code points of Hiragana and Kanji (Basic Multilingual Plane) were indeed same as their UTF-16 encodings.
-While it was said that Noto Sans and Serif JP were better-designed than other versions, it might be nice to convert *Qianziwen* solely in terms of Japanese Kanji (defined in JIS-X-0208, 0212, 0213), and preferrably completely within the realm of basic CJK Unified Ideographs (`U+4E00` to `U+9FFF`).
+Because it was said that Noto Sans and Serif JP were better-designed than other versions, I chose a *Qianziwen* version that preferred Japanese-Kanji characters defined in JIS-X-0208, 0212, and 0213.

 At this point, I decided to take a break to learn a good deal of HTML, CSS, and JS, as well as Jekyll, Liquid, SASS, and Kramdown.
 Afterwards the solution of some problems will hopefully come naturally,